Mariana21hch/TeamProfileGenerator/Readme.md

 ## About:

-  We had to create a README Generator.
-This makes it mush easier t creat a README file for my work as all the questions are already pre created for each section of the file.
+  We had to create a Team generator.

 ---